Southern Cassowary in Australia by Mark Harper.

 the largest butterflies in the world, and Hercules Moth, one of the largest moths in the world.

 October-November, the start of the southern spring, is the best time to look for birds and mammals, when many resident birds are breeding and therefore at their most active, although this is not true for the two lyrebirds which are most likely to be heard singing and seen displaying in the southern autumn and winter.
-Migrant birds from the north, including Buff-breasted Paradise Kingfisher, also arrive in October-November which falls into the June-October period when the greatest variety of seabirds are present.
+Migrant birds from the north, including Buff-breasted Paradise-kingfisher, also arrive in October-November which falls into the June-October period when the greatest variety of seabirds are present.
 Spring also overlaps with the August-December period which is the best time for scuba-diving and snorkeling on the Great Barrier Reef.

 Birds of Australia by K Simpson and N Day.
 PUP, 2010 (Eighth Edition).

-The Field Guide to the Birds of Australia by G Pizzey et al. Harper Collins, 2008 (Eighth Edition).
+The Complete Guide to Finding the Birds of Australia by R Thomas et al. CSIRO, 2011 (Second Edition).

-The Complete Guide to Finding the Birds of Australia by R Thomas et al. Frogmouth Publications, due 2011 (Second Edition).
+The Complete Guide to Finding the Mammals of Australia by D Andrew.
+CSIRO, 2015.

 A Complete Guide to Reptiles of Australia by S Wilson and G Swan.
-New Holland Publishers, due 2011 (Third Edition).
+New Holland, 2013 (Fourth Edition).

 The Complete Field Guide to Butterflies of Australia by M Braby.
 CSIRO, 2004.

-Michael Morcombe eGuide to The Birds of Australia.
+The Michael Morcombe and David Stewart eGuide to the Birds of Australia.

 Many trip reports, some for Eastern Australia, are posted on the websites listed here.
 On some of these websites some reports are independent and some are posted by tour companies who organize tours to Eastern Australia.
 These tour companies and others also post their own reports on their websites, which are listed under 'Some Organized Tours to Eastern Australia' below.